 4.1 BPA’s Agreement to Pursue New or Modified Transfer Service

 4.1.1 «Customer Name» may request that BPA submit a Transfer Request to a Third-Party Transmission Provider.
-BPA will consult with «Customer Name» to determine the information needed to submit that Transfer Request.
-The Parties will confirm, in writing, their intent to pursue a Transfer Study, if required, including the information to be included in the Transfer Request and the amount of the Initial Transfer Study Deposit.
-Within 30 days after the Parties consult, BPA shall submit a Transfer Request to the Third-Party Transmission Provider based on the information provided.
+BPA will consult with «Customer Name» to determine the information needed to submit such Transfer Request.
+The Parties shall confirm, in writing, their intent to pursue a Transfer Study, if required, including the information to be included in the Transfer Request and the amount of the Initial Transfer Study Deposit.
+Within 30 calendar days after the Parties consult, BPA shall submit a Transfer Request to the Third-Party Transmission Provider based on the information provided.

-4.1.2 If the Third-Party Transmission Provider requests more information than BPA provided in the Transfer Request, then the Parties shall obtain and provide such information to the Third-Party Transmission Provider within ten Business Days of the Third-Party Transmission Provider’s request.
+4.1.2 If the Third-Party Transmission Provider requests more information than BPA-provided in the Transfer Request, then the Parties shall obtain and provide such information to the Third-Party Transmission Provider within ten Business Days of the Third-Party Transmission Provider’s request.

-If the Third-Party Transmission Provider indicates that a Transfer Study is required, then BPA shall notify «Customer Name» of such study.
-If, based on such Transfer Study requirement «Customer Name» chooses to withdraw its request, then «Customer Name» shall notify BPA within five Business Days of receiving notice from BPA of such requirements.
+If the Third-Party Transmission Provider informs BPA that a Transfer Study is required, then BPA shall notify «Customer Name» of such study.
+If, based on such Transfer Study requirement, «Customer Name» chooses to withdraw its request, then «Customer Name» shall notify BPA within five Business Days of receiving notice from BPA of such requirements.
 If no notice of withdrawal is received, then BPA shall continue to proceed with the Transfer Study.
-If «Customer Name» indicates it does not wish to proceed, then BPA will withdraw the Transfer Request from the Third-Party Transmission Provider.
+If «Customer Name» informs BPA it does not wish to proceed, then BPA shall withdraw the Transfer Request from the Third-Party Transmission Provider.

 4.1.3 BPA shall initially pay the Third-Party Transmission Provider for all costs associated with the Transfer Request or the Transfer Study.
-BPA shall pass through all such costs to «Customer Name», subject to the limitations set forth in section 4.2 below.
+BPA shall pass through all such costs to «Customer Name», subject to the limitations set forth in section 4.2 of this exhibit.

 4.1.4 BPA’s obligations under this section 4 are limited to submitting a Transfer Request to, or requesting a Transfer Study from, a Third-Party Transmission Provider and initially incurring any costs associated with such requests.
-BPA shall not be held liable to «Customer Name» for any acts, omissions or failures by the Third-Party Transmission Provider related to any Transfer Requests or Transfer Studies.
+BPA shall not be held liable to «Customer Name» for any acts, omissions, or failures by the Third-Party Transmission Provider related to any Transfer Requests or Transfer Studies.
 BPA shall not be required to take any further action as a result of this section 4, including but not limited to any of the following:

 (1) renewing or modifying the Transfer Service agreement between BPA and the Third-Party Transmission Provider;